itatsmove/smovechallenge/challenges/infCaseStudy.md

 Bonus points are awarded for solutions that discuss scalability, security, performance, high availability, costs, monitoring and disaster recovery.

-**When you're done, [email us](mailto:hr@smove.sg) with either a link to a repo containing the solution, or a PDF of your write up.**
+**When you're done, send us a PDF containing your solution, with any relevant explanations, diagrams, code, etc.**

-Cheers,

-smove's geeks

-P.S: take as little or as much time as you want.